ISLAMABAD: Russian Foreign Minister Sergey Viktorovich Lavrov is arriving here on Wednesday for bilateral consultations.

 He will be in Islamabad for two days (Oct 3-4) on the invitation of Foreign Minister Hina Rabbani Khar.

 The announcement of Foreign Minister Lavrov’s visit follows cancellation of President Vladimir Putin’s trip to Islamabad scheduled for Oct 2-3 and coincides with Army Chief Gen Ashfaq Parvez Kayani’s visit to Moscow.

-Dispelling a perception that Mr Lavrov’s visit had been planned to deal with the fallout of the cancellation of Mr Putin’s visit, Foreign Office spokesman Moazzam Khan said Ms Khar had extended the invitation during her visit to Moscow in February
+Dispelling a perception that Mr Lavrov’s visit had been planned to deal with the fallout of the cancellation of Mr Putin’s visit, Foreign Office spokesman Moazzam Khan said Ms Khar had extended the invitation during her visit to Moscow in February this year.

 But the question remains that had Mr Putin’s visit taken place as scheduled would Mr Lavrov have stayed back for another two days because he would then have been here on Oct 2 accompanying his president.